Sunnyttc1992/anomaly_detection/README.md

-This repository is use to demonstrate how Deep learning can use for anomaly detection.
+This repository demonstrates how deep learning can be applied to anomaly detection.
-Method of anomaly detection is call auto encoder
-The dataset we use is optained on kaggle website
+The method used is an autoencoder neural network.
-The dataset contain 1000 rows and 11 columns.
+The training dataset was obtained from Kaggle and contains 1000 rows and 11 columns.